hamzastar7/VirtualCom-Linux/README.md

 # VirtualCom-Linux
-this script is helping to create a virtual COM port on linux
+this script is helping to create a virtual COM port on linux and allow you to share serial data throught TCP/IP

 you can run this script by typing: